node-tastypie/tastypie/README.md

 A re-realization of the popular Django REST framework - Tasypie for Node.js

-* Project is **very** `Alpha` and missing a lot of features and functionality.
+* Project is early beta and missing a lot of features found in the [python implementation](https://django-tastypie.readthedocs.org/en/latest/).
 Do not use for any production apps currently

 ### Create a simple Api